-- Change of employment or retrenchment - o Death of the main member on the closed scheme.
-In such instances we need: - o A copy of the death certificate and membership certificate as proof - Confirmation from the previous scheme that they do not allow a continuation for the spouse - Divorce, if the applicant was a spouse on a previous medical scheme and is now changing from the previous closed medical scheme to an open scheme.
+- Death of the main member (applicable to the spouse and/or dependents) - Divorce from the main member (applicable to the spouse and/or dependents) - Eligibility (applicable to the spouse and/or dependents) - Confirmation from the previous scheme that they do not allow a continuation for the spouse - Divorce, if the applicant was a spouse on a previous medical scheme and is now changing from the previous closed medical scheme to an open scheme.
 The date of divorce must be within three months or less from the start date requested on the Scheme application form.
 We need a copy of the divorce decree as proof of the date of the divorce. - Late-joiner penalties will apply (where applicable).